MSA Sordin Supreme Pro X vs Peltor Comtac III – Earmuffs Compared 2023

 Other Features of the MSA Sordin vs Peltor Comtac 3

-COMTAC is also salt water-resistant, which makes it a good choice for outdoor use and extreme environments.
+COMTAC is IP68 salt water-resistant, which makes it a good choice for outdoor use and extreme environments.
 The kit includes a camo bag, batteries, gel cushions and adapter.
-The Comtac III muff is the Peltor Tac earmuff line; you may want to check out their other tactical earmuffs for a lower-budget Peltor tac option.
+The Comtac muff is the advanced military series.

 Sordin Supreme Pro X vs Peltor SportTac